 For the purposes of charity law, the trustees who served during the year and up to the date of this report are set out on page 2.
 The trustees are responsible for the maintenance and integrity of FOP Friends and financial information included on the charity's website.

-This report was approved by the trustees on 20th December 2020 and signed on their behalf by
+This report was approved by the trustees on the 16th of December 2022 and signed on their behalf by

 Chris Bedford-Gay.

 Founding Trustee and Chairman

 Financial review

 Summary